 Below are detailed instructions for suggested formatting in policies that are uploaded to the Policy Library.
 If you would prefer to have the Policy Office assist with formatting, please send us your draft.

-First, if you are pasting information from Microsoft Word, be sure to use either the Paste as Plain text or Paste from Word buttons.
+If you are pasting information from Microsoft Word, be sure to use either the Paste as Plain text or Paste from Word buttons.

-The CMS will apply the correct amount of spacing between paragraphs automatically; you will not need to add extra spaces between paragraphs.
+CMS will apply the correct amount of spacing between paragraphs automatically; you will not need to add extra spaces between paragraphs.

 It is best practice to hyperlink the title of the page or document being linked to, rather than pasting the full URL (web address) of the link into the policy text.
 For instance, instead of displaying and linking this text: https://policy.ku.edu/assigning-urls-new-policy-library-documents, the preferred convention would be to instead hyperlink the title of the page or policy – Assigning URLs to New Policy Library Documents.
 This ensures that visitors know what the link they are clicking will take them to, and avoids cluttering up the page with URLs.